 As we previously mentioned, dry, hard food can significantly reduce tartar and plaque buildup whereas many soft, canned food companies advertise for their product's ability to reduce bad bacteria.
 Again, adding an ingredient such as brown rice or a probiotic such as yogurt can also be a positive dietary change that you may want to consider.
+There are also specific therapeutic dental diets on the market specifically designed to reduce bacteria and keep the teeth clean.
 We recommend consulting with your vet to determine exactly what your pup needs and proceed from there.

 The bottom line, health starts from the inside out.
 Ensuring that your dog's diet is the best that it can be is a great way to make sure their dental health is up to the necessary standards.

 Another way to promote fresh breath is with specifically formulated sprays, water additives, and dog mouthwash.
 The Veterinary Oral Health Council also gives their seal of approval and maintains a list of accepted products that are proven to reduce plaque and tartar.

 We want to remind our readers that these aren't necessarily ways to cure bad breath but more of a means to help promote dental health by reducing bacteria buildup in your dog's mouth.
 The only way to truly cure bad breath is determining the underlying cause and working to restore it.